 Young girls, single moms are usually the unsuspecting victims of common scam as people with bad intentions quickly gain trust.
 Every year there are approximately 100 murders, 16 000 abductions and thousands of rapes conducted by online predators.

 What dating services can do to help reduce dangers

-Dating sites that require a monthly fee requires more detailed information from anyone signing up, although you still have no guarantee that the information provided is true.
-It might be safer to make use of paid for sites because of this.
+Dating sites that require a monthly fee requires more detailed information from anyone signing up, although you still have no guarantee that the information provided is accurate.
+It might be safer to make use of paid-for sites because of this.
 (Examples are: Match.com, Zoosk, eHarmony, Chemistry.com, Our Time)

-It is extra important that you get their social media information.
-More importantly, you should get their Facebook profile.
+It is extra essential that you get their social media information.
+More importantly, it would help if you got their Facebook profile.
 After checking that their Facebook profile is legit, you can then use their real name on their Facebook profile to do the background check.

-Fake Facebook accounts usually have extremely low friend counts, photos with no tags in them (or no tags linking to actual Facebook pages) and photos that don’t include family members, friends, or everyday adventures.
-If every photo looks like it came straight from a modeling portfolio, raise that red flag.
+Fake Facebook accounts usually have extremely low friend counts, photos with no tags in them (or no tags linking to actual Facebook pages) and images that don’t include family members, friends, or everyday adventures.
+If every photo looks like it came straight from a modelling portfolio, raise that red flag.

-Third-party background checking services – you can make use of 3rd party services (friends, work colleagues, family ) to verify what the person’s information.
+Third-party background checking services – you can use 3rd party services (friends, work colleagues, family ) to verify the person’s information.

 Never Pay Money to Anyone!

 Never be conned to pay money over to someone you met on the internet for any reason whatsoever.
 Period.